Congrats on landing that internship! You nailed the interview, and now it's time to get some fresh office attire and maybe even a new haircut.

 Now that you've got insight from people who have crushed their internships, it's time for you to do the same.
 Because, hey—you've got this.

-Photo of photos of woman on computer courtesy of alvarez/Getty Images.
+Photo of person on computer courtesy of alvarez/Getty Images.

 Sponsored by Enterprise Holdings